Ankitzero/typing-game/README.md

 # typing-game
-a simple typing game by using html , css , and javascript
+a simple typing game by using html , css , javascript , bootstrap